 The most important thing to remember is if your not confident trimming your guinea pigs nails or they really seem to hate it, then consult your vet on where to take them to have it performed by a professional.

+Hopefully now you know How to cut a guinea pigs nails.
+The more you perform this, the easier it will become.
 Every guinea pig is different and some are fine with having their nails cut and others not.
 We would love to hear your experience of cutting your guinea pigs nails!
 Comment below!